TheImagingSource/tiscamera/doc/pages/state.rst

 In the case of an error a message will the written to TCAM_LOG.
 The property will be ignored.

+Properties of the type 'button' are not added to a state description.

 .. code-block:: json